rhavill/gatsby-theme-photo-albums/gatsby-theme-photo-albums/README.md

         baseUrl: '/', // the path to the photo albums from your site (default: '/')
         photosPerPage: 15, // the number of photos to display on a page (default: 15)
-        albumsPath: 'photo-albums', // the directory where you put photo albums (default: 'photo-albums') }
+        albumsPath: 'photo-albums', // the directory where you put photo albums (default: 'photo-albums')
+        folderIconDir: folder-icon // the directory containing a custom folder icon (do not specify the file name) }
     }
   ]